read manual online at

 CharacterInstruction(or CharacterInstruction) can be used as an inspector field despite being abstract because AdventureCore comes with a PropertyDrawer that allows choosing the actual implementation in the inspector.

-- SoulsCharacterBase provides some common stagger, guard and parry logic
+- SoulsCharacterBase provides some common defense, stagger, guard and parry logic

 - SoulsPlayerCharacter manages input(movement, lock-on, menu, …), XP recovery and character reset(bonfire)